IDIL Tracks

 Details

-The Eco-EPIED Master's Programin Eco-Epidemiology of Emerging Diseasesaddresses the contemporary challenge posed by emerging infectious and parasitic diseases in human and animal populations.
+The Eco-EPIED Master's Programin Eco-Epidemiology of Emerging Diseasesaddresses the contemporary challenge of emerging infectious and parasitic diseases in human and animal populations.

 The program is supported by renowned research units in Montpellier dedicated to the analysis and control of emerging diseases.
 It also involves experts from international organizations, public health agencies, pharmaceutical companies, and nongovernmental organizations.